Arrested in Atlanta, GA?

 Write Down Everything You Remember

 Writing down what you remember will keep the details of the crime fresh in your mind.
 This will help you give your attorney all the information he or she needs when it comes to building a strong case.
-The contact information of witnesses should also be recorded.
+Write down the contact information of witnesses.

 Be Honest with Your Lawyer